 The Mineola Choral Society of Long Island, now celebrating our seventy-first concert season, continues to grow both in numbers and repertoire.
-Consisting of 80 amateur singers from many professions and walks of life, the choral society today is much the same as it was 69 years ago, rehearsing Monday evenings in a friendly, congenial atmosphere and performing three major concerts each season.
-We have performed many masterworks with professional soloists and orchestra including the music of Bach, Beethoven, Brahms, Mozart, Haydn, Handel, Orff, Duruflé, Poulenc and Schubert, as well as the music more modern composers including Berlin, Bernstein, Copland, Rodgers and Hammerstein, Gershwin, Webber, and many others.
+Consisting of 80 amateur singers from many professions and walks of life, the Mineola Choral Society is still much the same as it was when we began, rehearsing Monday evenings in a friendly, congenial atmosphere and performing two major concerts each season.
+Over the years, our concerts have featured many classical masterworks from immortals such as Bach, Beethoven, Brahms, Mendelssohn, Mozart, Haydn, Handel and Schubert, as well as the music more modern composers including Berlin, Bernstein, Copland, Rodgers and Hammerstein, Gershwin, Webber, Orff, Duruflé, Poulenc and many others.

 Each year since 2001, we proudly present the Mineola Choral Society Peter J. Haller Vocal Music Excellence Award, a $1,000 scholarship, to a graduating Mineola High School student who has demonstrated talent in vocal performance and is planning to continue their musical education.
 The student is selected by the Music Department of Mineola High School.
 Our 2018 scholarship winner is Nathan Bischoff.